Monitor and manage Recovery Services vaults

 - Critical and Warning alerts for Backup jobs (in the last 24 hours)

-- Pre-check status for Azure VMs - For complete information on the pre-check status, see the Backup blog on Backup Pre-check status.
+- Pre-check status for Azure VMs.
+For complete information on the pre-check status, see Backup Pre-Check Status.

 - The Backup jobs in progress, and jobs that have failed (in the last 24 hours).

 The Usage tiles provide:

 - The number of Backup items configured for the vault.